tawnkramer/CarND-LaneLines-P1/writeup_template.md

 This is also subject to contrast levels between the lane marking and the surrounding pavement.
 Lines with overly smudged or faded edges might fail to yeild a strong enough gradient for canny to produce an edge.

+This approach will struggle when the lane lines curve or when the horizon changes dramatically as in an uphill or downhill state.
+More or less of the mask will be invalid and will consider pixels that don't contribute well to the solution.

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to run this algorithm over a large dataset and parameterize the settings that work best for different lighting and road conditions.
 The choice of blur size, canny threashold high, low value, and hough line transoform could vary for different conditions.